Legal action to enforce school attendance

 A supervisor will be appointed to help you get your child into education.
 The local council can do this instead of prosecuting you, or as well.

 School Attendance Order

-You’ll get a School Attendance Order if the local council thinks your child isn’t getting an education.
+You’ll get a School Attendance Order if the local council thinks your child is not getting an education.

 You have 15 days to provide evidence that you’ve registered your child with the school listed in the order or that you’re giving them home education.
-If you don’t, you could be prosecuted or given a fine.
+If you do not, you could be prosecuted or given a fine.

-Your local council can give you a fine of £60, which rises to £120 if you don’t pay within 21 days.
-If you don’t pay the fine after 28 days you may be prosecuted for your child’s absence from school.
+Your local council can give each parent a fine of £60, which rises to £120 each if you do not pay within 21 days.
+If you do not pay the fine after 28 days you may be prosecuted for your child’s absence from school.

 Check your local council’s rules on when you can be fined.